cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    For example, the platform could offer a reusable supply chain workflow for building, scanning, testing, deploying, and observing a web application on Kubernetes.
-Such a workflow could be offered with an initial project template and documentation, a bundle often described as a golden path.
+Such a workflow could be offered with an initial project template and documentation, a bundle often described as a _golden path_.
 1. **Self-service**.
 A platform should be self-serviceable.
 Users must be able to request and receive capabilities autonomously and automatically.
-This property is key to allowing a platform team to enable multiple stream-aligned teams and scale as needed.
+This property is key to allowing a platform team to enable multiple product teams and scale as needed.
 The platform capabilities should be available on demand and with minimal manual intervention via the interfaces described above.
    For example, it should be possible for a user to request a database and receive its locator and credentials by running a command-line tool or filling out a form on a web portal.
-1. **Cognitive load**.
-An essential goal of a platform is to reduce the cognitive load on stream-aligned teams.
+1. **Reduced cognitive load for users**.
+An essential goal of a platform is to reduce the cognitive load on product teams.
 A platform should encapsulate implementation details and hide any complexity that might arise from its architecture.
 For example, a platform might delegate certain services to a cloud provider, but users should not be exposed to such details.
    At the same time, the platform should allow users to configure and observe certain services